-(i) In December 2020, the local government provided government subsidies of approximately RMB4.4 million to the Group to partially compensate the rental refund the Group provided to its tenants.
+(i) During the year ended 31 December 2021, the government grants in connection with the Company's H share listing in HKEX in 2020 amounted to RMB8.0 million (2020: nil).
+During the year ended 31 December 2020, the local government provided government subsidies of approximately RMB4.4 million to the Group to partially compensate the rental refund the Group provided to its tenants.